Besides systematization and universalization in arithmetic, the concepts

 a chong-4 or higher-level system? |

-exponentiation one on the second level, reiterative exponentiation one on
+exponentiation one on the second level, repeated or (re)iterative

-In a universal system of ever higher operational levels of reiteration
+of ever higher operational levels of iteration in which i called the

-Addition may be considered to be 'native' to one-dimensional space, whereas
+space, addition (and subtraction) may be considered 'native' to

-multiplication and operations of a higher level of reiteration are not.
+operations of a higher level of iteration, are not.

 Similarly, multiplication is, then, native to two-dimensional space,